 With the Dead pixel locator on the left, you can easily detect any screen irregularity that may have escaped your vision until now.

-To test your screen, go through all of the colors — green, blue, and red — and check our screen.
+To test your screen, go through all of the colors—green, blue, and red — and check our screen.
 Additionally, you should check white and black.
-Press the ? & i button for background information.
+Press the ? and i button for background information.

 Should you discover a stuck pixel, click the Fix My Screen button and let the color flashing graphic run for a minute or two.